Xbox Series X one-minute review

-We found that we could seamlessly jump between gameplay in a matter of seconds, as long as the games you're hopping between have already been booted up at some point beforehand.
-We were able to jump from being in a timberyard as Alan Wake to being Alyson Ronan in Dontnod's Tell Me Why within 11.4 seconds by pressing the Xbox button on the controller and selecting the game from the sidebar.
+We could seamlessly jump between gameplay in seconds, as long as the games you're hopping between have already been booted up at some point beforehand.
+We were able to jump from being in a timberyard as Alan Wake to being Alyson Ronan in Dontnod's Tell Me Why within 11.4 seconds, by pressing the Xbox button on the controller and selecting the game from the sidebar.
 That's from gameplay to gameplay – no loading screens.
 If we wanted to access Tell Me Why from the Xbox dashboard home screen, selected as the current game we were playing, the time from the dashboard to gameplay was 2.7 seconds.

-Since its launch, Quick Resume has received an update that makes the feature more reliable, makes it easier to see which games you have stored in a suspended state, and identifies which games actually support the feature, with the ability to simply select each game from the My Games and Apps menu.
+Since its launch, Quick Resume has received an update that makes the feature more reliable, makes it easier to see which games you have stored in a suspended state.
+That also identifies which games actually support the feature, with the ability to simply select each game from the My Games and Apps menu.
 It's a very welcome quality-of-life feature that simply makes using Quick Resume a little bit easier.

 Backward compatibility on Xbox Series X